-- Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles (U.S. GAAP) to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2018 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2018. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 on page 14. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
+on page 16.
+Accounting principles - If feasible, use U.S. Generally Accepted Accounting Principles (U.S. GAAP) to unless you are requested to do otherwise by a specific instruction.
+References in the instructions to Finan- Board Accounting Standards Codification Topics are referred to as "FASB ASC." icial Accounting Standards • U.S. affiliate's 2018 fiscal year - The affiliate's financial reporting year that had an ending date in calend dar year 2018.
+Consolidated reporting - A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including U.S. business enterprises proceeding down each ownership chain whose voting securities are more than U.S. business enterprise above.
+Consolidation rules are found in instruction IV.2 on page 14.
+Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
 Do not enter amounts in the shaded portions of each item.

-Example If amount is \$1,334,891.00 report as:

-1 Which financial reporting standards will you use to complete this BE-15 report?

-NOTE - The BE-15 report should be completed using U.S. Generally Accepted Accounting Principles.
-If using U.S. GAAP to complete this report is highly burdensome, or otherwise not feasible, you may use other financial reporting standards, preferably with adjustments to correct for any material differences between U.S. GAAP and the reporting standards used.

-- U.S. Generally Accepted Accounting Principles

-1 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board)
+Example - If amount is \$1,334,891.00 report as: \$ Bil.
+Mil.
+Thous.
+Dols.
+335 000 Which financial reporting standards will you use to complete this BE-15 report?
+NOTE - The BE-15 report should be completed using U.S. Generally Accepted Accounting Principles. complete this report is highly burdensome, or otherwise not feasible, you may use other financial report with adjustments to correct for any material differences between U.S. GAAP and the reporting standards 1399 1 1 U.S. Generally Accepted Accounting Principles 1 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Financial Reporting Standards (as promulgated by Proportionate Consolidation method.)
+1 3 Other reporting standards - Specify the reporting standards used ring standards, preferably s used. in U. prese, MMM described in the consolidation rules apply.

-NOTE Do not prepare your BE-15 report using the proportionate consolidation method. - Other reporting standards Specify the reporting standards used - Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)?

-Yes If "Yes" - Do not complete this report unless exception IV.2.c. described in the consolidation rules apply.
 This exception states that a U.S. affiliate in which a direct ownership interest and an indirect ownership interest are held by different foreign persons should not be fully consolidated into another U.S. affiliate, but must complete and file its own Form BE-15 report.
 See diagram on page 14 for an illustration of this exception.
 If this exception does not apply, forward the BE-15 notification to file to the U.S. business enterprise owning your company more than 50 percent, and notify BEA of the action taken by filing BE-15 Claim for Exemption with item 2(c) completed on page 3 of that form.
-The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: <a href="https://www.bea.gov/fdi.
+The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: U.S. business enterprifor U.S DATION OF U.S. AFFILIATES Foreign parent 10 to 100 percent 3 Enter Employer Identification Number(s) used by the U.S. affiliate to file income and payroll taxe Primary Other 2 s.

-No If "No" - Complete this report in accordance with the consolidation rules on page 14.

-CONSOLIDATION OF U.S. AFFILIATES

-U.S. business enterprise B should be consolidated on the BE-15 report for U.S. business enterprise A because U.S. business enterprise B is more than 50 percent owned by U.S. business enterprise A.

-3 Enter Employer Identification Number(s) used by the U.S. affiliate to file income and payroll taxes.

-Primary Other 1006 1 2

 In which state was the U.S. affiliate located?

-BEA USE ONLY
+BEA USE ONLY Select State 0700 1